The centrepiece of any vinyl listening experience, a turntable has the single biggest impact on the playback sound of a record.

 • "Phono" and "Line Level" outputs.
 Phono is a very low level signal that requires an additional 'pre amp' or an external amplifier to make it usable.
 Line Level is what most modern systems - and powered speakers - will be required.

-• Dust cover: Turntables with no dust covers look cool, no question, but dust is the number one enemy of your records.
+• Dust cover: turntables with no dust covers look cool, no question, but dust is the number one enemy of your records.
 Keeping the dust cover down will prevent dust build-up on your records, inside your turntable, and on your needle.

 A turntable with a vinyl record playing, featuring a label with an image of a woman and song titles.
 The record has an orange hue with visible grooves.